Fanning Springs State Park

 Effective Nov.
 13, 2020: Fanning Springs State Park is open.
 Restroom availability may be limited due to cleaning protocols.
 Visitors are expected to maintain distances of at least six feet apart.

 Located along the meandering Suwannee River, Fanning Springs is an inviting source of cool, clear crisp water that has attracted people for thousands of years.

-Visitors can enjoy grilling and picnicking under the majestic live oaks, kids can swing and run around at the playground and friends and family can have a friendly game of volleyball on the white sand volleyball court.
-We have a boardwalk that allows you to step back in time to old Florida as you stroll through a breathtaking cypress swamp with cypress knees standing 6 feet tall.
+Visitors can enjoy grilling and picnicking under the majestic live oaks, kids can swing and run around at the playground, and friends and family can have a friendly game of volleyball on the white sand volleyball court.
+We have a boardwalk that allows you to step back in time to old Florida as you stroll through a breathtaking cypress swamp with cypress knees standing six feet tall.
 This boardwalk ends with an overlook allowing you to see the Suwannee River and all it has to offer, including massive sturgeons jumping during the summer months.

 White-tailed deer, gray squirrels, red-shouldered hawks, pileated woodpeckers and barred owls are some of the animals that may be seen around the park.
-An overlook at the park will allows you to see the spring in its entirety and has a spectacular view of the boil.
+An overlook at the park allows you to see the spring in its entirety and has a spectacular view of the boil.

 Plan Your Visit